-C. ADDITIONAL TRANSFER CRITERIA FOR RADIOLOGIC TECHNOLOGY PROGRAM:
+C. ADDITIONAL TRANSFER/ADVANCED STANDING CRITERIA FOR RADIOLOGIC TECHNOLOGY PROGRAM:

-- 1. A student can be considered for transfer: - a.
+- 1. A new student can be considered: - a.
 If all of the current authorized student positions are not occupied; - b.
-If the applicant is currently transferring from an approved JRCERT Radiologic Technology Program in radiography.
+If the applicant is transferring from or has graduated from an approved JRCERT Radiologic Technology Program, in radiography, radiation therapy, medical dosimetry or magnetic resonance; - c.
+Is currently not certified; and - d.
+Enrolls in an educational program to supplement previous education in order to become eligible to attain Certification and ARRT Associate Degree requirement prior to sitting for the certification exam in radiography.

 - 2. Along with the applicant's transcript, the previous program will specify the credit/achievement of the student including; courses taken, clinical experience, beginning and termination dates, attendance records and grades.
-A determination will be made at this time as to whether the applicant's completed course work is equivalent with Cameron University curriculum and the Associate in Applied Science Degree in Radiologic Technology.
-The applicant will then be advised if they should complete the transfer procedure.
+A determination will be made at this time as to whether the applicant's completed course work is compatible with the Great Plains Technology Center curriculum and the Contractual Arrangement for an Associate in Applied Science Degree in Radiologic Technology with Western Oklahoma State College.
+The applicant will then be advised if he/she should complete the transfer procedure.
 Any student whose transferred courses and/or grades do not fulfill the requirements of this program may apply for acceptance into the next class of students. - 3.
-Must meet all required college courses, assessments, certifications, official transcripts, and readmission processes, admission policies' criteria and clinical obligations for Cameron University. - 4.
-According to the ARRT Application for Certification in Radiography to authenticate endorsements of ARRT requirements, students will be required during the school year to validate those ARRT requirements for graduation, by redoing all prior achieved clinical competencies from current JRCERT Radiography Program obtained in addition to mandatory clinical competencies identified within this university's current Radiologic Technology Clinical Handbook.
-Mandatory demonstration of competency requirements as identified in the Radiography Didactic and Clinical Competency Requirements document in place by the program will be mandatory for all transfer, or readmitted students at the time of program completion.
-This will establish foundational radiologic science principles on the ARRT's national certification in radiography and assure educational success.
+The combined length of training in both the previous and accepting programs, including all transferred credit, must equal no less than 22 months. - Must meet all required college courses, assessments, certifications, official transcripts, and pre-admission processes, admission policies' criteria and clinical obligations. - 5.
+According to the ARRT Application for Certification in Radiography to authenticate endorsements of ARRT requirements, students will be required during the school year to validate those ARRT requirements for graduation, by redoing all prior achieved clinical competencies obtained in addition to mandatory clinical competencies identified within the current Radiologic Technology Clinical Handbook.
+Mandatory demonstration of competency requirements as identified in the Radiography Didactic and Clinical Competency Requirements document in place by the program will be mandatory for all advanced standing, transfer, or readmitted students at the time of program completion.
+This will establish foundational radiologic science principles on the ARRT's national certification in radiography and assure educational success. - 6.
+For individuals who have completed a JRCERT accredited program and are seeking to re-qualify for the radiography certification, because of three unsuccessful attempts to pass the exam or three years have expired and are no longer eligible may enter the program under the same pre-admission processes, admission policies' criteria and clinical obligations as a transfer student.
+The student must re-demonstrate, to the satisfaction of the program, mastery of the current professional components of the education program required for graduation that includes the didactic and clinical competencies, plus students must meet the same ARRT Standards of Ethics and ARRT Rules and Regulations that apply to all certification candidates. - 7.
+If student has been out of a program longer than one year or has graduated more than one year ago, the student will start at the beginning of the program.
+This will establish foundational radiologic science principles on the ARRT's national certification in radiography and assure educational success. - 8.
+All VA beneficiaries utilizing VA funds must turn in all transcripts/training records, to include his/her military transcript and transcripts from all prior post-secondary institutions, to be evaluated for prior credit, whether or not prior credit is granted.